-Acts of Discovery Kathleen Cassen Mickelson
+Acts of Discovery by Kathleen Cassen Mickelson

 Images peeled from memory:

-green Bubble Up bottles, red and white Pall Mall packs,
+green Bubble Up bottles red and white Pall Mall packs

 a lit cigarette stuck to my father's lower lip.

-Summer, Northeast Minneapolis.
+Summer Northeast Minneapolis.

-Traffic on Central Avenue, clink
+Traffic on Central Avenue clink

 of trains in the rail yards to the west.

-Wail of tornado sirens on a hot, sticky evening.
+Wail of tornado sirens on a hot sticky evening.

 Green skies.
 Cool basement.
 Flickering lights.

-One by one, impressions wink and flash.
+One by one impressions wink and flash.

-Mass at St. Clement’s, drone of Father Malley’s voice.
+Mass at St. Clement's drone of Father Malley’s voice.

 Library books stacked in my arms